What Is BMR: Why It Is Not Your Daily Calorie Target | CalCalc

 Is BMR the same as maintenance calories?

 No. BMR is resting energy use.
-Maintenance calories are higher because they include movement, exercise, and the energy cost of daily living.
+Maintenance calories include movement, exercise, digestion, and the rest of daily life.

 Should I eat at my BMR to lose weight?